 5. Add a few personal details

-Are you a dog owner?
-Do you like to paint in your spare time?
-Do you have a passion for skiing?
-It may seem unprofessional to include little details like these, but a biography page that only lists work-related information about you isn’t offering a complete introduction.
+It may seem unprofessional to include details of your personal life, but a biography page that only lists work-related information about you isn’t offering a complete introduction.
 It’s easy to skim through someone’s professional experience and not feel as if you’ve learned anything personal about them.
 Briefly mentioning something interesting about who you are or what you like, or other talent and skills to make your “About Me” page more memorable.

 6. Include a photo of yourself

 Choose a photo that represents your personality.
 Depending on the tone of your online portfolio website and what kind of work you do, you might choose an image that’s more professional (like a headshot) or something more personal (like a shot of you working in your studio).
-Either way, adding a photo will make your online portfolio website stand out by letting visitors to your website to put a face to your name.
+Adding a photo will make your online portfolio stand out by allowing visitors to put a face to your name.